mattvenn/energy-wristband/README.md

 ![wristbandcoversmall](https://cloud.githubusercontent.com/assets/128456/7890203/5ad3c75e-063c-11e5-849a-b749d4d3f688.jpg)

-Learning about home electrical energy usage with wearable electronics. *with amendments by @cheapjack*
+Learning about home electrical energy usage with wearable electronics.

 ## Introducing... the Energy Wristband

 A wristband that tells you energy changes in your home.
 It connects via a Raspberry Pi computer to a base station like a ['current cost' or similar](https://www.google.co.uk/search?q=energy+monitor&biw=1309&bih=739&source=lnms&tbm=isch&sa=X&ei=jlRiVP20K7eTsQT1sYCoBA&ved=0CAcQ_AUoAg).

 When a change in energy usage occurs, the wristband vibrates and a small LED bargraph shows your current usage from 1 to 4.

 Realtime energy use can be queried by pressing the button.